aamnv/aadhi-blog/content/posts/covid19.md

 It doesn't help that every other day I read some article talking about the exchange circuit breakers being triggered, or how [small businesses are going to die](https://docs.google.com/presentation/d/1IUTHX2kTagUUV88HUJCkp_P6iZgLCXXVHD9UeOwU_1w/mobilepresent?slide=id.g71b0a47020_30_486), and so on.
 Although these are real worries to have, most are short-term pains.
 Assuming nothing changes in the expectations of Americans for the future over these next two months, things should return to normal and perhaps even a bit better.

 But that's a big assumption.
-I'm comfortable making it, but are you?